WHY CLEAN ENERGY?

 It Lowers Bills

-How: The adoption of clean energy reduces utilities’ need to build and operate expensive new power plants.
+How: Adopting clean energy reduces utilities’ need to build and operate expensive new power plants.

 Proof: Clean energy policies, like the Renewable Energy and Energy Efficiency Portfolio Standard (REPS), are saving customers money.
-A 2015 study by RTI International and ScottMadden found that North Carolina’s REPS policy saved customers at least $162 million between 2007-2015, and will save them an estimated additional $489 million by 2029.
+A 2019 study by RTI International and ScottMadden found that North Carolina’s REPS policy saved customers at least $14.8 BILLION between 2007-2018.
+Additionally, clean energy investments were slightly more than 12 times larger than the state incentives for them.

 Follow the latest on how clean energy lowers bills